rink-turksma/IntunePrepTool/README.md

 ![image](https://github.com/rink-turksma/IntunePrepTool/assets/127322820/1505d2f6-f5c4-4870-9c35-13edc2275745)

-- Easy to configure from sources like EXE, MSI, MSIX, Winget, Powershell as Scheduled Task and Weblinks for creating (un)installation files.
-Package to Intunewin. upload to Intune directly.
-With detection method in place.
+- Easily configure sources such as EXE, MSI, MSIX, Winget, PowerShell, Scheduled Tasks and weblinks to create installation and uninstallation files.
+Package them into Intunewin files and upload directly to Intune, with detection methods in place.
-- Use Azure OpenAI gpt-4o to look for install parameters when creating packages from EXE files.
+- Use Azure OpenAI GPT-4 to look for install parameters when creating packages from EXE files.
 - Create winget update remediation policy.
 - Download option to download source files from Winget.
-- Automatically created install.ps1 and uninstall.ps1 witch you can test and edit in Powershell_ISE with one click.
+- Automatically creates install.ps1 and uninstall.ps1, which you can test and edit in PowerShell ISE with one click.
-- All generated PowerShell scripts used in Intunewin files will write transcripts logs to specified location.
-And also show a Informational or Error in the event viewer IntunePrepTool (Application and services) log.
+- All generated PowerShell scripts used in Intunewin files will write transcript logs to a specified location and also show an informational or error message in the Event Viewer under the IntunePrepTool (Application and Services) log.
-- Log file also located: "C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\IntunePrepTool.evtx"; This so you can use The collect Diagnostics option from the Intune Admin Portal for Windows clients and download the logs of the packages.
+- The log file is also located at "C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\IntunePrepTool.evtx"; this allows you to use the 'Collect Diagnostics' option from the Intune Admin Portal for Windows clients and download the logs of the packages.
 - Button to create Intunewin file, and print detection method in the app.
 (Which also writes a config.csv file to the package directory.)
 - After you select create Intunewin.
 You will get the option to select a PNG file.
 - Then you can use the option for uploading directly to Intune (Uses PowerShell modules MSAL.PS from Jason Thompson and IntuneWin32App from Nickolaj Andersen) (Update 21/05/2023: Version 1.0.3.3 or later needed)